TechxArtisanStudio/Openterface/docs/blog/posts/updates/240618-meet-up-teardown-2024.md

 ---
+slug: portland-meetup-mini-kvm-game
 date: 2024-06-18
-authors:
-  - Openterface
-categories:
-  - Updates
 ---

-# Meet Me in Portland This Weekend & Win a Mini-KVM from My Game Challenge!
+# 2024-06-18 | Meet Me in Portland This Weekend & Win a Mini-KVM from My Game Challenge!

 Hey everyone!
 We’ve got some fantastic news to share!